LNshuti/environmental-impact-driving/README.md

 **Definition of terms:**
 ------------------------
 Trade balance = imports - exports.

 Trade *imbalance* is when a country's exports are less than her imports.

-BEV = Battery Electric Vehicle
+- BEV = Battery Electric Vehicle
-Hybrid = imports - exports
+- Hybrid = imports - exports
-MPG = Miles per gallon.
+- MPG = Miles per gallon.

-Key determinants of Rwanda's trade balance over time.
+Rwanda's key imports over time.
 Categories are ranked in  descending order.

 ![](plots/rwanda_imports.png)

 **Electric and hybrid vehicles might be the solution:**